-Tip: Here’s how to make a good hot compress at home that won’t least its heat as quickly as a warm washcloth.
+Tip: Here’s how to make a good hot compress at home that won’t least it's heat as quickly as a warm washcloth.

 8. Avoid MSG

 Monosodium glutamate (MSG) is added to food to enhance its flavor.
 It is derived from an amino acid, called glutamic acid, which occurs naturally in various foods.
-Many people who suffer headaches find that foods containing MSG triggers migraines or other types of headaches, possibly due to the fact that it excites our neurons.
-Make sure you read food labels to check if the product has MSG, the FDA is requires companies to list it, however it can also be hidden as a component of other ingredients.
+Many people who suffer headaches find that foods containing MSG trigger migraines or other types of headaches, possibly due to the fact that it excites our neurons.
+Make sure you read food labels to check if the product has MSG, the FDA is requiring companies to list it, however, it can also be hidden as a component of other ingredients.
 Watch for some of these words, which can give away “hidden” MSG, and be extra cautious around Chinese food, processed meats, canned vegies, gravy/soup/dip mixes, and soy-based items.

 9. Munch On Ginger Root

 Prostaglandin synthesis is a process that takes place in some animals (including humans) that makes lipid (fat) compounds within their cells.
-Those fatty substances are like little chemical messengers that mediate biological processes, like inflammation, and alerting neurons to pain.
+Those fatty substances are like little chemical messengers that mediate biological processes, like inflammation and alerting neurons to pain.
 Certain enzymes spark off the prostaglandin synthesis, while some drugs, such as aspirin, inhibit the synthesis.
 Ginger root, a natural alternative, is thought to inhibit the synthesis as well.
 On top of that, if you’re getting knocked with a migraine, it can help quell your nausea.
 Simply sip a nice steaming cup of ginger root tea and relax while you wait for your headache to ease up.